New Praxis

 New Praxis–Year One

 Practicum—This area of Praxis is designed to allow students to develop the conceptual, technical and practical skills they need to successfully complete projects that realize their own individual goals as digital media artists.
+Practicum consists of three courses in the first year, which introduce students to project design, electronics, and programming:

-DANM 210—First-year students are required to take a Project Design Studio in the first quarter.
-This course guides the development of students’ individual studio practice, particularly in relation to the transition to digital media.
+DANM 210Project Design Studio (Fall) guides the development of students’ individual studio practice, defining a research area in relation to digital media.

 Critique—This area of Praxis is designed to allow students to present their own work and review the work of their fellow students as a means of engaging in critical dialogue necessary to pursue their own individual goals as digital media artists.
 First-year students are required to present work-in-progress based on the projects developed in the project design course in both individual studio and group critiques, and participate in group critique discussion.